influxdata/influxdb-php/README.md

 $client = $database->getClient();
 ```

+**Important:** don't forget to `urlencode()` the password (and username for that matter) when using a DSN,
+especially if it contains non-alphanumeric characters.
+Not doing so might cause exceptions to be thrown.

 ### Reading data

 To fetch records from InfluxDB you can do a query directly on a database: